-“Defeat doesn’t finish a man, quit does.
-A man is not finished when he’s defeated.
-He’s finished when he quits.”
+“If you take no risks, you will suffer no defeats.
+But if you take no risks, you win no victories.”
 He was the first president to visit China.
 He was the first president to meet with a Japanese monarch.
 He was the first president to address the Russian people on Russian television.
-He dyed his sideburns to hide the fact his hair was turning gray and his favorite food was cottage cheese with ketchup on it.
+He dyed his sideburns to hide the fact his hair was turning gray, and his favorite food was cottage cheese with ketchup on it.
 He is Richard Milhous Nixon, 37th President of the United States from January 20, 1969, to August 9, 1974.
 Richard was born on January 9, 1913, in Yorba Linda, California, the only president to be born in California.
 As a child, Richard worked in his parent’s grocery store/gas station.
 He attended Whittier College before earning a scholarship to Duke University Law School.
 He married his wife, Thelma “Pat” Ryan on June 21, 1940, in a Quaker service.
 Richard was only one of two Quaker presidents.
 Richard also served in the United States Navy during World War II, where he did not see combat, but did learn to play poker, a game he throughly enjoyed and later used to help finance his political endeavors.

 Richard’s political career began in 1946, when he, at the suggestion of a friend, ran for Congress.
 He narrowly defeated his opponent, incumbent democrat Jerry Voorhis.
 In 1948, Richard gained national attention for his investigation into Alger Hiss.
 Alger, a former State Department official had been accused of being a Soviet spy.
 Richard pressed the House Un-American Activities Committee, of which he was a member, to continue its investigation.
 Eventually, the allegations against Alger were proven true and Alger was convicted.